-In addition to this, teachers read good quality story text every day to their classes to encourage a love of reading, reading for pleasure and develop vocabulary knowledge.
-Unknown vocabulary is added to class working walls and later added to a Vocabulary Floorbook for children to re-engage with.
+Teachers read a good quality story text to their classes to encourage a love of reading, reading for pleasure and develop vocabulary knowledge.
+This is chosen with class interests in mind or as a way to consolidate learning or promote discussion on something that is relevant to the class.
+Unknown vocabulary is added to class working walls and later added to a Vocabulary Floor-book for children to re-engage with.
+Many other opportunities are provided for children to practice and extend reading in other subjects using 'Bits 'n' Bobs' - one of our 5Bs of a successful independent learner.

-Many other opportunities are provided for children to practice and extend reading in other subjects.
-Children select texts under the guidance of the teacher for independent and home/school reading.
-Teachers monitor independent reading and discuss progress with individual children on a regular basis using a fluency rubric to develop personal targets.
-All children have the opportunity to participate in small group activities with Teacher/TA support, with an emphasis on all aspects of being an active reader.
+Children select texts under the guidance of the teacher for independent and home/school reading for improving their reading fluency.
+Teachers and Teaching Assistants (TAs) monitor independent reading and discuss progress with individual children on a regular basis using a fluency rubric to develop personal targets.
+Children have the opportunity to participate in small group activities with Teacher/TA support, with an emphasis on all aspects of being an active reader.

 All teachers are responsible for providing a stimulating reading environment, promoting book ownership and recommending books to children.
 Classroom bookshelves should not be overwhelming, with front-facing books to allow for recommendations.
 All books should be banded with a 'fluency' level, as per the school system and categorised into genres.
-Children should have freedom when choosing books to read independently, in order to promote a love of reading.
+Children should have freedom when choosing books to read independently, in order to promote a love of reading - this is in addition to their fluency book.

 Reading at home is regarded as an important part of reading development.
 Parents are encouraged to hear their children read five times a week and respond to their child's reading through Home-School Planners.
 A reading rewards system has been set up to encourage this.
-Children also have home access to Reading Plus where the teacher can monitor progress.
+Children in Year 5/6 also have home access to Reading Plus where the teacher can monitor progress.
+All children have access to Dyslexia Gold.